patrl/patrl.github.io/index.markdown

 ### Upcoming

-- September 17-18, 2018: I’ll be giving a tutorial on conjoined wh-expressions with Andreea Nicolae, and an invited talk on intervention effects at the workshop [“Multiple *wh*-constructions and their kin”](https://anamariafalaus.org/workshop/) in Nantes.
+- November 12-14: I'll be giving a solo talk entitled "Applicatives for anaphora and presupposition", and a joint talk with Yasu sudo entitled "Binding *ex post facto*" at LENLS15, Yokohama.
 - March 6-8, 2019: I’ll be giving an invited talk at the DGfS workshop “Encoding emotive attitudes in non-truth conditional meaning” in Bremen.